breatheco-de/projects/p/career-support/i-experience-and-education/README.md

 ### Instructions
  1. Carefully read the following content.
  2. You will be doing your second pull request!
-Please look for the [Student Exernal Profile repository](https://github.com/4GeeksAcademy/student-external-profile) again, find your corresponding student `.YML` file inside the `src/students/` folder, and update the section that talks about your relevant work experience following the indications provided during the rest of the document.
+Please look for the [Student Exernal Profile repository](https://github.com/4GeeksAcademy/student-external-profile) again.
+ 3. Find your corresponding student `.YML` file inside the `src/students/` folder.
+ 4. Update the section about your relevant work experience & education following the indications provided during the rest of this document.

  ## How to write your experience and education?